MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantinePolicy.md

 ```

 ### -MultiLanguageSetting
-The MultiLanguageSetting parameter specifies the language of end-user spam quarantine notifications.
+The MultiLanguageSetting parameter specifies the language of quarantine quarantine notifications.
 Valid values are:

 Default, Amharic, Arabic, Basque, BengaliIndia, Bulgarian, Catalan, ChineseSimplified, ChineseTraditional, Croatian, Cyrillic, Czech, Danish, Dutch, English, Estonian, Filipino, Finnish, French, Galician, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Malay, Malayalam, Marathi, Norwegian, NorwegianNynorsk, Odia, Persian, Polish, Portuguese, PortuguesePortugal, Romanian, Russian, Serbian, SerbianCyrillic, Slovak, Slovenian, Spanish, Swahili, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, and Vietnamese.

 You can specify multiple value separated by commas using the syntax: `('value1',''value2',...'valueN')`.
-The default value is Default, which means end-user spam quarantine notifications use the default language of the cloud-based organization.
+The default value is Default, which means quarantine quarantine notifications use the default language of the cloud-based organization.

 For each language that you specify, you can specify a unique value for the MultiLanguageCustomDisclaimer and MultiLanguageSenderName parameters.
 Be sure to align the corresponding MultiLanguageSetting, MultiLanguageCustomDisclaimer, and MultiLanguageSenderName parameter values in the same order.

-This setting is available only in the built-in quarantine tag named GlobalDefaultTag that controls global settings.
-To access this quarantine tag, start your command with the following syntax: `Get-QuarantineTag -QuarantineTagType GlobalQuarantineTag | Set-QuarantineTag ...`.
+This setting is available only in the built-in quarantine policy named GlobalDefaultTag that controls global settings.
+To access this quarantine policy, start your command with the following syntax: `Get-QuarantinePolicy -QuarantinePolicyType GlobalQuarantinePolicy | Set-QuarantinePolicy ...`.

 ```yaml
 Type: MultiValuedProperty